mikrono/tModLoaderWiki_kr_ko/Developing-with-Visual-Studio.md

 1. Open Visual Studio and go to New -> Project
 1. Select the "Class Library" template
 1. Choose a name for the mod.
 This is the internal name (and file name), not the display name.
-Do not use whitespaces eg. Example Mod -> "ExampleMod", if you really want to signify spaces then use hyphens eg. Example Mod -> "Example_Mod" (**this however isn't recommended in C#!**)
+Do not use whitespaces eg. Example Mod -> "ExampleMod", if you really want to signify spaces then use underscores eg. Example Mod -> "Example_Mod" (**this however isn't recommended in C#!**)
 1. Uncheck "Create directory for solution"
 1. Click OK
 ![New Project Dialog](http://i.imgur.com/tQIfA3g.png)